stephenajulu/julzinsight.co/content/about.md

           - Marketing Workflow & AI Automation (Mailchimp, Hubspot, Zapier, Buffer, Web Analytics, Tidio & ManyChat)
       - title: Consultation
         image: images/service-1.svg
-        content: |-
-          - IT Infrastructure Consulting
-          - Cloud Consulting
-          - Digital Transformation Consulting
-          - Creative & Content Strategy
+        content: The “Marketing & Content” category at Julz Insight offers comprehensive solutions to enhance your business’s market presence.
+It includes content creation and marketing strategies to engage your target audience effectively.
+Additionally, we provide IT Infrastructure Consulting for robust system design, Cloud Consulting for leveraging cloud technologies, Digital Transformation Consulting for integrating digital technologies into your business, and Creative & Content Strategy for developing effective content distribution strategies.
+Each service is designed to work cohesively, providing a comprehensive solution for your business’s marketing and content needs.
         actions:
-          - label: Learn more about our consultation services
+          - label: Learn more →
             url: /services/consultation-solutions
             style: button
   - type: grid_section